NickTheSic/StellarFever/README.md

 All Rights Reserved.
 Quarantine Games

+Learn more about the project here: https://www.nicklemmon.cyou/code/stellar-fever

 Credits:
-Adrian
+- Adrian
-Landon
+- Landon
-Nick
+- Nick
-Robert
+- Robert
-Justin
-Justin
+- Justin
+- Justin (Not a typo there were 2 Justins on the team)
-Kentyn
+- Kentyn
-Spencer
+- Spencer
-Matt
+- Matt
-Ryan
+- Ryan